AdobeDocs/experience-manager-65.en/help/assets/video.md

 1. [Upload your primary video to a folder](/help/assets/managing-video-assets.md#upload-and-preview-video-assets).
 1. Navigate to the uploaded video asset that you want to add multi-subtitle and multi-audio tracks.
-1. In asset selection mode, either from the List View or the Card View, tap the video asset.
+1. In asset selection mode, either from the List View or the Card View, select the video asset.
-1. On the toolbar, tap the Properties icon (a circle with an "i" in it).
+1. On the toolbar, select the Properties icon (a circle with an "i" in it).
 ![Selected video asset with checkmark over video thumbnail image and View Properties highlighted on the toolbar.](assets-dm/msma-selectedasset-propertiesbutton.png)*Selected video asset in Card view.*
 1. On the video's Properties page, select the **[!UICONTROL Subtitles & Audio Tracks]** tab.